lucide-icons/lucide/docs/guide/packages/lucide-react.md

 ::: danger
 Example below importing all ES Modules, caution using this example.
 All icons will be imported.
 When using bundlers like: `Webpack`, `Rollup` or `Vite` the application build size will grow strongly and harming the performance the application.

+This is not the case for the latest NextJS, because it uses server side rendering.
+The icons will be streamed to the client when needed.
+For NextJS with Dynamic Imports, see [dynamic imports](#nextjs-example) section for more information.
 :::

 ### Icon Component Example